 - Insert the snap cap from the front through to the back.

 - Place the back half of the snap into position over the front half’s post

 - Using the proper tools (we used the Dritz Heavy Duty Snap Pliers), squeeze the two halves together to set the snap.

 - Repeat to insert the second top snap half.

-- The Dritz Heavy Duty Snaps in gunmetal have such a nice, sleek finish!
+- The Dritz Heavy Duty Snaps in gunmetal have a nice, sleek Finish!